 The brain is held in place by bony ridges on the interior of your skull.
-Sudden movement against these bony ridges can cause micro abrasions and tears.
+A sudden movement against these bony ridges can cause micro-abrasions and tears.
 And, because the brain sits atop the brain stem, sudden movement can cause the brain to rotate on the brain stem causing injury.
-Anyone is at risk of a TBI, children and seniors in particular.
+Anyone is at risk of a TBI, children, and seniors in particular.
 Every year, TBIs cause a substantial number of permanent disabilities, as well as roughly 1/3 of all injury-related deaths, according to the CDC.
 Approximately 500,000 adults in Colorado have been diagnosed with a brain injury and are currently living with a TBI-related disability.

-“Concussions” are traumatic brain injuries.
+A: “Concussions” are traumatic brain injuries.
 While many concussions are mild and many people are able to resume activities fairly quickly (like returning to play in a football game), concussions nevertheless are traumatic brain injuries and must be taken seriously.
-Medical examination is imperative even for mild concussions.
+A medical examination is imperative even for mild concussions.